gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 and read stories to her class, and you used to look at me like, like, like I was already a bookster instead of just a boy tripping over his own sandals."
 He shrugged.
 "It's not very good.
 Pretty bad, as a matter of fact.
 Awful.
 Just awful.
-Here, you don't want to---"
+Here, you don't want to—"

 "Don't you dare!"
 I pulled away before he could snatch it out of my hand.
 Saints, now I really was going to cry.
 I wiped my cheek with the back of my